Confirmation and refutation of very luminous galaxies in the early universe: Methods

-Photometry was optimized for accurate measures of colors, generally following \cite{Finkelstein2022b}, with a few key updates to improve measured colors, particularly between {\it HST} and {\it JWST}.
-Specifically, all bands with PSFs smaller than that of F277W (i.e., ACS F606W, F814W, and NIRCam F115W, F150W, and F200W) were convolved to match the F277W PSF.
+Photometry was optimized for accurate measures of colors, generally following previous CEERS measurements \cite{Finkelstein2023}, with a few key updates to improve measured colors, particularly between {\it HST} and {\it JWST}.
+Specifically, all bands with point spread functions (PSFs) smaller than that of F277W (i.e., ACS F606W, F814W, and NIRCam F115W, F150W, and F200W) were convolved to match the F277W PSF.
 For the remaining images, fluxes were measured in the native images, but a correction was applied on a per-source basis as the ratio of the flux in the native F277W image to that of the F277W image convolved to match the PSF in a given larger-PSF image.
 We then used simulation-based corrections to derive accurate total fluxes.
-Photometric redshifts were derived using {\sc eazy} \citep{brammer08}, including new custom templates designed to match the expected blue colors of early galaxies \citep{larson22}.
+Photometric redshifts were derived using {\sc eazy} \citepsupp{brammer08}, including new custom templates designed to match the expected blue colors of early galaxies \citepsupp{larson22}.

+The NIRSpec spectroscopic observations targeted three primary galaxy candidates: CEERS2\_5429, aka ``Maisie's Galaxy'' \citep{Finkelstein2022a, Finkelstein2023}, with photometric redshift $z \approx 11.1$, ``CEERS-93316'' with photometric redshift $z \approx 16.4$ \citep{Donnan2023}, and ``CEERS-DSFG-1'', a {\it JWST}-detected galaxy with millimeter-wavelength emission that is likely to arise from dust-obscured star formation at $z \sim 5$ \citep{Barrufet2023}, but whose near-infrared colors could be interpreted as suggesting $z >$ 10 \citep{zavala23}.
+Many other faint, high-redshift candidates were also observed simultaneously, including CEERS2\_588, which has photometric redshift $z \approx 11$ \citep{Donnan2023, Finkelstein2023} and is comparably bright as Maisie's Galaxy.
+These object names come from the original papers that reported these objects rather than from a homogeneous source catalog.

-\subsection{NOEMA Data and Analysis}
+\subsection{NOEMA data and analysis}

-Observations with the JCMT and SCUBA2 bolometer array detected tentative 850$\,\mu$m emission in the vicinity of CEERS-93316. \citep{zavala23} showed that such a detection is unlikely to come from a $z >$ 10 object and explored different scenarios to explain the colors of this high-redshift galaxy candidate, finding that a $z\sim4.8$ galaxy with some dust attenuation and strong emission lines could also explain the measured photometry.
+Observations with the JCMT and its SCUBA2 bolometer array detected tentative 850$\,\mu$m emission in the vicinity of CEERS-93316.
+Previous analysis \citepsupp{zavala23} showed that this submillimeter emission is unlikely to arise from an object at $z > 10$, and that a $z\sim 5$ galaxy with dust attenuation and strong emission lines could explain the measured {\it JWST} photometry.